mircoporetti/nearby-earthquakes/README.md

 Note that if two earthquakes happened in the same location (lat/lon) we only want it to appear only once on the list.

 ## Summary
-We would like the solution to do the following:
 * Read two float numbers from standard input that represent the lat/lon of a city
 * Read a list of earthquakes that happened during last 30 days
 * Calculate distance between given city and each of the earthquakes